tkoch96/root_dns_latency/root_dns_latency.md

 # Conclusion
 IP anycast has come under attack, with studies showing, for example, how BGP can naturally route users to suboptimal anycast instances and inflate user latencies.
 Due to the relative availability of root DNS data and diverse deployment strategies of the root DNS servers, they are common targets for delineating inefficiencies and suggesting improvements to IP anycast.
 We argue not only that the root DNS servers have different design goals (i.e. resiliency against attacks) than that of other anycast services, but also that users rarely interact with the root DNS infrastructure -- rendering perceived inefficiencies and proposed improvements to be ill-founded when only tested on the root DNS.
 Perhaps simple yet effective ideas such as browser link prefetching or DNS request parallelization should be expanded and their adoption by users encouraged, rather than proposed improvements to IP anycast.
-[a]Why does this matter?
-Need to pipe in the bit about how the root DNS servers were (maybe) not designed / laid out with these things in mind.
-[b]perhaps elaborate on what is meant by "query volume" [c]+ethanbkb@gmail.com
-This is one way I currently use Microsoft's query volume numbers to justify our results.
-What do you think?
-[d]I was thinking along the lines of weighting root query cost by query volume (rather than by "users").
+[a]ideally we would control the linebreak in the latex so it occurs after "it," [b]this argument about prior studies needs to be more careful, I think.
+I propose an alternate abstract below [c]perhaps add others
+[d]does markdown not handle blank-lines as paragraph breaks?  this \break\break stuff is a step backwards.
+[e]we have to be careful about this statement.  "has its drawbacks" is really vague--every study has drawbacks.
+I think the point is stronger: the IMPLICATION of these studies is performance is much worse than it could be and people are suffering.
+We show that (1) no, it doesn't matter for the root.

+But we need to go further than that.
+Does the root STAND IN for other anycast systems?
+Even if the root isn't slow in practice, would cloudflare be slow?
+(2) we need to say how we think our results should generalize (or that they only apply to the root)
+[f]again, "contextualize resarch" : who cares.
+Our goal is (I think) to show that concerns raised about the root latency are greatly exaggerated.
+ALSO we need to pick out a specific claim or two, and say what we think to be a more represntive number.
+That is: we need to find a number like 100ms and show that 2ms is what is perceived.
-[e]update labels in legend
+[g]update labels in legend
-[f]assumed 80 ms per query  -- should comment on this, or just quote the expected number of queries per day, this might be more intuitive
+[h]assumed 80 ms per query  -- should comment on this, or just quote the expected number of queries per day, this might be more intuitive
-[g]interesting that in 10 minutes they observe so many queries for COM TLD yet don't see any issue with that [h]Might be an interesting tool to use
+[i]interesting that in 10 minutes they observe so many queries for COM TLD yet don't see any issue with that [j]Might be an interesting tool to use
-[i]Mark shared in an email -- shows time between DNS queries & TCP connection starts can be big, which suggests DNS is not blocking
+[k]Mark shared in an email -- shows time between DNS queries & TCP connection starts can be big, which suggests DNS is not blocking